-The Firm has dedicated substantial resources in conducting due diligence and investing in alternative asset classes including hedge funds, private investments (private equity/venture capital), private credit, real estate, infrastructure, timber and other natural resources.
+The Firm has dedicated substantial resources in conducting due diligence on and investing in alternative asset classes including hedge funds, private investments (private equity/venture capital), private credit, real estate, infrastructure, timber and other natural resources.

 To focus on the specific needs of various groups of clients, we have formed practice areas specialising on the needs of endowments and foundations, private clients and pensions.
 These practice areas seek to expand our knowledge of the investment requirements of each type of client and maximise our ability to better serve those clients.
-CA Capital Management is our discretionary platform supporting our OCIO discretionary investment management practice.